-presenting clinical signs.
-For example, exercising dogs can develop temperatures exceeding 42°C without developing heat-related illness (McNicholl et al, 2016; Carter and Hall, 2018).
-Conversely, dogs may cool once removed from the trigger, particularly if active cooling has been implemented, meaning veterinary professionals may be presented with a normo- or hypothermic dog still suffering severe heat-related illness (Hall et al, 2021).
+When triaging dogs with suspected HRI, a single body temperature can be misleading when interpreting the presence and/or severity of HRI (Hall et al. 2021).
+Body temperature measurements must be interpreted alongside patient history and presenting clinical signs.
+For example, exercising dogs can develop temperatures exceeding 42°C without developing HRI (McNicholl et al. 2016; Carter and Hall 2018).
+Conversely, dogs may cool once removed from the HRI trigger, particularly if active cooling has been implemented, meaning veterinary professionals may be presented with a normo- or hypothermic dog still suffering severe HRI (Hall et al. 2021).